UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 [UKHO.Logging.Serilog](https://github.com/UKHO/UKHO.Logging.Serilog) package
 provides support for logging to Event Hubs.

+## Legacy patterns and migration

-#### Legacy - LogShipper and on-premise ElasticSearch
+### Legacy - LogShipper and on-premise ElasticSearch

-Using LogShipper to ingest logs from on-premise services to on-premise ElasticSearch has been depreciated and should no longer be used in new code.
+Using LogShipper to ingest logs from on-premise services to on-premise ElasticSearch has been deprecated and should no longer be used in new code.
 Existing projects using this pattern should look to migrate to Elastic Cloud as soon as possible.

-***
+### Legacy - UKHO.EventHubLogging provider

+The UKHO.EventHubLogging provider has been superseded by UKHO.Logging.Serilog.
+Teams using the legacy provider should plan their migration path.

-## Migrating services to Elastic Cloud
+### Migrating services to Elastic Cloud

-Existing services that are currently using the legacy Azure Event Hub > LogStash > on-premise ElasticSearch pattern should have no errors (and no warnings) in LogStash before they are migrated to Elastic Cloud.
-Furthermore, these services should adhere to the logging policy before migration.
+Existing services currently using the legacy Azure Event Hub > LogStash > on-premise ElasticSearch pattern should have no errors (and no warnings) in LogStash before they are migrated to Elastic Cloud.

+If teams are using the legacy Azure Event Hub > LogStash > on-premise ElasticSearch pattern for ingesting logs, they must check LogStash for errors at every stage of the development process, using the DDC Grafana monitor set up for this purpose.

+Services should adhere to the logging policy before migration.